eclipse-ee4j/cargotracker/eclipse.md

 ## Prerequisites

 * Java SE 8 is required.
-You can download the JDK from [here](https://www.azul.com/downloads/zulu-community/?version=java-8-lts).
+You can download Java SE 8 from [here](https://www.azul.com/downloads/zulu-community/?version=java-8-lts).
 * Payara Server 4.1 is required.
 You can download Payara Server 4.1 from [here](https://repo1.maven.org/maven2/fish/payara/distributions/payara/4.1.2.181/payara-4.1.2.181.zip).
 * Eclipse for Enterprise Java Developers is required (please make sure to download the correct edition).
 You can download the Eclipse IDE from [here](https://www.eclipse.org/downloads/packages/).